Teaching Visa Sponsorship Jobs in Virginia

 Which visa types are most common for teaching roles in Virginia?

 The H-1B visa is the most common route for postsecondary and specialized K-12 teaching roles, as these positions typically meet the specialty occupation requirement when a specific degree field is required.
-The J-1 Exchange Visitor visa is also widely used, particularly through teacher exchange programs placing international educators in public school districts across Virginia for fixed-term assignments.
+The J-1 visa Exchange Visitor visa is also widely used, particularly through teacher exchange programs placing international educators in public school districts across Virginia for fixed-term assignments.

 Which cities in Virginia have the most teaching sponsorship jobs?